BobHuckleberry/Unity-Procedural-Level-Generator/README.md

 1. The scene is loaded, triggering the level generations startGeneration(). (this is the core loop of the program.)
 2. startGeneration instantiates the enterance room, and the roomQueue that is used for BFS.
 3. The algorithm then loops all the possible available entry points for that parent room until there is no more available.
-4. within this loop, it selects a random candidate room or hallway and then tries to align them together to checkoverlap
+4. within this loop, it selects a random candidate room or hallway and then tries to align them together to checkoverlap.
-5. if there is overlap, the new
+5. if there is overlap, the new room is removed and the loop is repeated, if there isnt the room is added to the queue.
+6. once the room has all its available entry points filled, the room first added to the queue is put in.
+7. this process is all looped within the while loop until max room count is reached or max attempts reaches zero.